 - University of South Florida

 Luckily, the U.S. Patent & Trademark Office (USPTO) has over 20-years experience supporting working from home.
-Patent examination is not really a collaborative process.
+Moreover, patent examination is not really a collaborative process.
 It only made sense for the USPTO to save money on office overhead and provide a better quality of life for its employees and families.
-We had several patent examiner interviews today through Microsoft Teams teleconferencing system.
+For example, we had several patent examiner interviews today through Microsoft Teams teleconferencing system.
 Thus, the intellectual property infrastructure of the United States appears relatively unaffected by COVID-19, one aspect to appreciate in staying positive.

 Nevertheless, make no mistake, our hearts go out to those suffering, particularly in the service industries.
 We need solutions.
 For those developing new technologies for disinfection, ventilation and anything related to the mitigation of COVID-19 on health and/or the economic prosperity of our global economy we are here to assist you.
 We are waving all consultation fees for those that might have technical solutions.
 Furthermore, Smith & Hopen will accommodate the financial constraints of those inventors if it will help bring meaningful relief to others.